bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="Diagram of the structure of an HTML page." />
 </p>

--   In **Module 3**, we are going to build slightly more complex Web pages using contextual selectors, IDs, classes and pseudo-classes.
+-   In <b>Module 3</b>, we are going to build slightly more complex Web pages using contextual selectors, IDs, classes and pseudo-classes.
 The idea is to combine some selectors together into one or more CSS rules.
 And thanks to the \"cascading\" part of *Cascading Style Sheets*, it won\'t be a problem to have multiple CSS rules competing for importance.
 Even with multiple rules that apply to the same HTML tag, the browser will know how to make it look!

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- 04. image of the css box model (04) ------------------------------->